Frequently Asked Questions

 This is a course that will contribute to the necessary 120 units required for graduation.
 Skipping this course could affect a student's class level which determines their day and time of registration.
 Transfer students are not required to take this course.

 What is the requirement to change or declare Business as a major?
-How does one change
+How does one change the major?

 For information regarding declaring or changing to a business major please visit this webpage http://www.sjsu.edu/cob/Students/Changing_Major/index.html